How To Stop Blossom End Rot

 What is Blossom End Rot?

-Blossom-end rot looks like a discolored, watery, sunken spot at the blossom end of the fruit, most commonly tomatoes.
+Blossom-end rot looks like a discolored, watery, sunken spot at the blossom end of the fruit.
+It affects tomatoes most commonly, but can also affect peppers, eggplants, squash, cucumbers, and melons, too.
 The spot will start out small, and grow larger and darker as the fruit continues to grow.

 Blossom-end rot can quickly cover half the fruit, making it totally inedible.
-Secondary diseases or mold can also form on the affected areas, overtaking the entire fruit.
+Secondary diseases or mold can also form on the affected areas, overtaking the entire fruit and ruining the harvest.

 What Causes Blossom End Rot?